 - 1 cup dried apricots, finely chopped (I received a nice package of Turkish apricots from Oh Nuts, Thank you!)

 - 1/2 cup large-grain dark raw sugar, for coating the cookies

-In a large bowl mix together the flour, baking soda and salt, set aside.
+In a large bowl mix together the flour, baking soda, and salt set aside.
 In a medium bowl stir together melted butter, sugar, molasses, and fresh ginger.
 The mixture should be warm, not hot.
 Mix in the beaten egg.
 Pour this mixture over the flour and add apricots and cocoa nibs.
 Stir until combined.
-Put the dough in refrigerator for about 30 minutes, just long enough to let it firm up a bit.
+Put the dough in the refrigerator for about 30 minutes, just long enough to let it firm up a bit.

 Preheat the oven to 350F.
 Line two baking sheets with parchment paper.